My Cart

 Carefully remove the potatoes, place on a rack to drain, and cool in the fridge for 30 minutes.

-Heat the oil in a deep-bottomed pan to 130 degrees Celcius.
+Heat the oil in a deep-bottomed pan to 130 degrees Celsius.
 (Cooking in a pan rather than using a deep fat fryer allows for better temperature control.)

 Fry the chips in your pan in batches for around 7 minutes each.
 You want a light crust to form, but the chips should gain no colour.
 Carefully remove, place on a rack, and cool in the fridge for 30 minutes.